isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/migrate-non-uuid-uuid-with-versions.md

 1. Disable the property Enable validation (`validation.enabled`) in Day CQ Tagging Service.

 1. Ensure that `uuid.regex` property folder is set properly in `com.adobe.fmdita.config.ConfigManager`.
-If it's blank, set it to the default value - ^GUID-(?<id>.*)
+If it's blank, set it to the default value - ^GUID-(?<id>.*).
-1. Add a separate logger for com.adobe.fmdita.uuid.upgrade.UuidUpgrade.
-The browser response is also available at `/content/uuid-upgrade/logs'.
+1. Add a separate logger for `com.adobe.fmdita.uuid.upgrade.UuidUpgrade` The browser response is also available at `/content/uuid-upgrade/logs`.

 ### Step 2: Run the script and validate